nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.2.
 Adding a Habit

-A `AddHabitCommand` object is returned from the `AddParser` if the users input is successfully parsed as shown below.
+A `AddHabitCommand` object is returned from the `AddParser` if the user input is successfully parsed as shown below.

 ![](Diagram_Images/Implementation_Diagram_Images/AddHabitCommandParserSequenceDiagram.png)